Aumovio: Financials

-The Schaeffler family is the major shareholder of AUMOVIO SE, holding slightly less than half of the shares, as it does in Continental AG.
+The Schaeffler family is the major shareholder of AUMOVIO, holding slightly less than half of the shares, as it does in Continental AG.
 In the course of the spin-off, Continental shareholders received shares in proportion to their Continental holdings.
 The allocation ratio was 2:1.
 This means that for every two Continental shares, one share in the automotive company AUMOVIO was issued.
 Shareholders were free to decide whether to keep or sell their shares.

 Corporate structure

-With around 93,000 employees, the business areas of AUMOVIO SE generated sales of about 19.6 billion euros in the 2024 fiscal year.
+With around 82,000 employees, the business areas of AUMOVIO SE generated sales of about 18.5 billion euros in the 2025 fiscal year.
 The company is headquartered in Frankfurt am Main.
-AUMOVIO has over 100 locations in more than 25 countries.
+AUMOVIO has 80 locations in 24 countries.
 Philipp von Hirschheydt has been CEO since 2025, and Stefan E. Buchner is Chairman of the Supervisory Board.